Memorial to Heroes of the Marine Engine Room

-The Memorial to Heroes of the Marine Engine Room is a granite monument located on St. Nicholas Place, at the Pier Head, in Liverpool, England.
+The Memorial to Heroes of the Marine Engine Room is a Grade II* listed granite monument located on St Nicholas Place, at the Pier Head, in Liverpool, England.

 History

-The memorial was intended originally to commemorate all 32 engineers who lost their lives in the sinking of Titanic on 15 April 1912.
+The memorial was intended originally to commemorate all 32 engineers who died in the sinking of Titanic on 15 April 1912.
 Liverpool was the Titanic's port of registry, as well as the home of the ship's owner, White Star Line.
 Construction was funded by international public subscription.

 Spaces were left on the monument to record the names of other engineers.
 However, due to the heavy loss of life throughout World War I, its dedication was broadened to include all maritime engine room fatalities incurred during the performance of duty.
-Shrapnel damage from bombs that fell during the Second World War can be clearly seen on the monument.
+Shrapnel damage from bombs that fell during the Blitz in World War II can be clearly seen on the monument.

 Design

 Standing 14.6 m tall, the monument was designed by Sir William Goscombe John.
 It is constructed in the form of a granite obelisk standing on a square chamfered pedestal.
 The obelisk is topped with a gilded flame.
 Each of its bottom corners is decorated with carved representations of the four classical elements.

 The east and west side of the pedestal feature carved life-size sculptures of stokers and engineers.
 Pevsner describes these figures as "strikingly naturalistic" and are noted as focusing on working class heroism.
 When the monument was designed, the use of manual labourers and workers was an uncommon subject in British public art and their inclusion by Goscombe John was considered innovative.
 Historic England describe the memorial as having a considerable influence on the future design of war memorials, calling it "one of the most artistically significant memorials to the Titanic disaster on either side of the Atlantic".